Updated July 2023

 INTERESTED IN A COMPUTER NETWORKING DIPLOMA?

-Training takes less than 18 months and prepares you for key networking certifications.
-Most programs also include an internship, so you can get a few weeks of real-world experience before you even graduate.
+Training takes just over a year and prepares you for key networking certifications.
+An internship is also included, so you can get a few weeks of real-world experience before you even graduate.

 And thanks to our partnership with Fortinet, all Herzing IT students and alumni can take a Fortinet certification exam for free.